OutSystems/docs-product/src/develop/ui/reuse/block-create-reuse.md

 * Blocks must be public.
 * You can reuse Reactive Web Blocks in Reactive Web Apps and Mobile Apps.
 * You can reuse Traditional Web Blocks in Traditional Web Apps.
+* To reuse it, go to **Manage Dependencies** and search producers for our app or library.

 ## Using Blocks